Bootle: Transport

 There are two railway stations served by frequent electric services from Liverpool to Southport.
 These are Oriel Road near the Victorian era civic centre, and New Strand, serving the shopping centre.
 A third railway station is situated on the boundary of Bootle (Old Roan), and is part of the Liverpool to Ormskirk Line.
-A goods line, the Bootle Branch, is still in use, but it used to be a passenger line which had a station at Bootle Balliol Road railway station and served the areas of Clubmoor, Tuebrook and Childwall among other places.
-It closed during the 1960s.
-Called the Canada Dock Branch, a second route, the North Mersey Branch could still be opened.
+A goods line, the Canada Dock Branch (sometimes known as the Bootle Branch), is still in use.
+Passenger services on the line ended during the 1960s, formerly serving Bootle Balliol Road railway station and the areas of Clubmoor, Tuebrook and Childwall among other places.
+A second route, the North Mersey Branch could still be opened.

-The bus station is under the New Strand Shopping Centre and provides services to Liverpool City Centre, Penny Lane, Allerton, Tuebrook and Crosby.
+The bus station is under the New Strand Shopping Centre and provides services to Liverpool city centre, Penny Lane, Allerton, Tuebrook and Crosby.

 Bootle Docks used to host passenger ships to Belfast and Dublin, but now it is used solely for freight services, and it is somewhat less important than the port of Liverpool.

 Amenities

 The town has a leisure centre, located in the North Park area, which includes a modern gym, swimming pool, and various indoor sports halls.
 The Bootle New Strand shopping centre contains many of the regular high street stores, combined with a smaller collection of local businesses.
-For entertainment there is a wide variety of public houses, snooker clubs and late-night bars.
+For entertainment there is a wide variety of pubs, snooker clubs and late-night bars.
 There are also a number of restaurants.

 Politics

-Originally a Conservative seat, Bootle elected early MPs such as Bonar Law, a future Tory Prime Minister.
+Originally a Conservative seat, Bootle elected early MPs such as Bonar Law, a future Tory prime minister.
 The seat was briefly Liberal in the early 1920s.
 Labour first captured the seat in 1929, in the personage of local hairdresser John Kinley, but lost it in 1931.
 Although Kinley recaptured it in 1945 it did not become safely Labour until the long tenure of Simon Mahon.
 It is now impregnable, politically, and since 1997 the Bootle constituency has been one of the safest Labour Party seats in the whole of the United Kingdom.
 The area was represented in parliament by Joe Benton until he stood down in 2015.
 The current MP is Peter Dowd.

 For elections to Sefton Council the town of Bootle is split between the electoral wards of Netherton and Orrell, whose three representatives, are all members of the Labour Party, and are Susan Ellen Bradshaw, Ian Ralph Maher and Tom Spring.
 Derby, whose three representatives are Brenda O'Brien, David Robinson and Anne Thompson and are all members of the Labour Party, and finally Linacre whose three representatives, are all members of the Labour Party, and are John Fairclough, Christine Maher, and Daniel McKee.
 Overall there are nine councillors representing the Bootle area, all of them are members of the Labour Party.

 Overall the electoral wards of Sefton Council in and around Bootle and the parliamentary constituency itself are extremely safe seats for the Labour Party, sometimes standing uncontested by the other parties.